TathergangBrathering/Alphabetazation/draft/coders-medley.md

   Sometimes I wish someone out there would hack me Till then I code alone...

-  [C G Am G F C D G]
+  [C G Am C F C D G]
   Where do broken builds go?
-  Can they fix their own
+  Are they always lost
-  Fix the build break
+  Teaching us nothing
-  Of the committer that made them crash down
+  Of the faults that broke them down

   [C G Am F | C F C G]
   No code smells no cry